cfenollosa/os-tutorial/07-bootsector-disk/README.md

+# Bootsector Disk

-*Concepts you may want to Google beforehand: hard disk, cylinder, head, sector, carry bit*
+## Concepts you may want to Google beforehand

+### hard disk, cylinder, head, sector, carry bit

-**Goal: Let the bootsector load data from disk in order to boot the kernel**
+## Goal: Let the bootsector load data from disk in order to boot the kernel

 Our OS won't fit inside the bootsector 512 bytes, so we need to read data from a disk in order to run the kernel.